MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 You can use Shifts Graph APIs to integrate Shifts data with external workforce management systems.
 To learn more, see [Shifts Graph APIs](/graph/api/resources/shift?view=graph-rest-1.0).

-## My organization uses an on-premises archiving system.
+## My organization uses an on-premises archiving system that's managed by a partner.
 Can we use Microsoft Graph to integrate with and access Shifts data?

 Shifts Graph APIs let you integrate Shifts data with external systems.
 To learn more, see [Shifts Graph APIs](/graph/api/resources/shift?view=graph-rest-1.0).